Harborough District: History

 The new council was named Harborough, after its largest town of Market Harborough.

+Abolition

+Under current local government reform plans, the district will be abolished in 2028 with its area being split between an enlarged Leicester unitary authority and a Leicestershire and Rutland unitary.

 Governance

 Harborough District Council provides district-level services.
 County-level services are provided by Leicestershire County Council.
 Much of the district is also covered by civil parishes, which form a third tier of local government.

 Political control

-The council has been under no overall control since the 2023 election, being run by a coalition of the Liberal Democrats, Labour and the Greens, led by Liberal Democrat councillor Phil Knowles.
+The council has been under no overall control since the 2023 election.
+In April 2026, a Conservative minority administration took control of the council.

 The first election to the council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities before coming into its powers on 1 April 1974.
 Since 1974 political control of the council has been as follows: